 - 9. Authorship changes after submission will not be allowed unless there is a substantive reason to do so.
 This includes changes to the authorship list, author order, and who is designated as the corresponding author. - 10.
 Authors are obliged to conduct their research in an ethical and responsible manner. - 11.
 An author, where appropriate following a literature search, should cite those publications that have been influential in determining the nature of the reported work.
 Citations should be limited to those articles whose results are used in the present work or to whom credit should be given for the ideas discussed.
 Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without permission of the author of the work being used. - 12.
 Fragmentation of research papers should be avoided.
 Authors who fragment their work into a series of papers must be able to justify doing so on the grounds that it enhances scientific communication. - 13.
 It is unethical for an author to publish manuscripts describing essentially the same research in more than one journal of primary publication.
 Submitting the same manuscript to more than one journal concurrently is unethical and unacceptable. - 14.
 Manuscripts posted online in preprint servers, or other non-peer reviewed outlets, will still be considered for publication. - 15.
 An author may make changes to a paper after receiving referee's comments but should make no changes to a paper after it has been accepted.
 If there is a compelling reason to make changes, the author is obligated to inform the editor directly of the nature of the desired change.
 Only the editor has the final authority to approve any such requested changes. - 16.
 Personal criticism or aggressive and abusive language towards editors, authors, reviewers or the editorial office staff will not be tolerated.
 The RAS reserves the right to refuse publication to any person who engages in such behaviour in their communications with the journal. - 17.
 Where Artificial Intelligence (AI) tools are used to assist in the preparation of a manuscript, this must be declared in the acknowledgements and a citation to the software included in the reference list.
 AI tools are not permitted as authors as they cannot take responsibility for submitted works. - 18.
-Any author who believes that this Code of Practice has been breached may register a complaint, in writing, through the Publishing Manager and/or the Editor in Chief of the RAS journal concerned.
+Any author who believes that this Code of Practice has been breached may register a complaint, in writing, through the Head of Publishing and/or the Editor in Chief of the RAS journal concerned.
 If the complaint is not resolved satisfactorily it will be passed to the Executive Director of the Society together with all relevant correspondence.
 The Executive Director will investigate the complaint and will either dismiss it or conclude that a breach of this Code has taken place.
-In the latter case appropriate redress, e.g. an apology to the author or a change to editorial reviewing procedures, will be recommended to the Publishing Manager.
+In the latter case appropriate redress, e.g. an apology to the author or a change to editorial reviewing procedures, will be recommended to the Head of Publishing. - 19.
+Authors have the right to appeal a reject decision received on their paper.
+Authors should refer to the appeals policy in the Author Guidelines for the journal they have submitted their paper to.

-C. Obligations on Referees of Manuscripts
+C. For Referees of Manuscripts